Gahlord/mkfeed/README.md

 parsing the text with user-specified patterns. mkfeed can be used to quickly provide a feed where none is available.

-mkfeed is inspired by [Feed43](http://feed43.com/) (pronounced as "Feed For Free"), an online, user-friendly service for converting web pages to RSS feeds.
+mkfeed is inspired by the now defunct Feed43 (pronounced as "Feed For Free").
+It was an online service for converting web pages to RSS feeds.

 This file explains how to use mkfeed from the command line on a MacOSX